 On our most recent visit, we dined at their AVEO Table + Bar for breakfast.
+It is definitely one of the best restaurants we’ve tried in Dana Point.
 They have an extensive spread at their daily breakfast buffet offering everything from freshly squeezed juices, pastries, egg dishes and pancakes to fresh made omelets and more.
 The kids are priced so you can’t turn it down and Ella truly enjoyed splurging.
 The rest of us were watching our waistlines so we ordered off of their lighter fare menu and everything was delicious.
-I mean check out my Avocado Toast- YUM!

 The DoubleTree Suites at Doheny Beach

 The DoubleTree is right across the street from the Pacific Ocean making it a popular hotel with the surf crowd.
 They recently went through a major renovation and the resort looks amazing.
 Each of the rooms is a suite and there are multi-room options as well as pet-friendly rooms for those looking to bring their dog.

 Of course, we love that you receive one of their famous chocolate chip walnut cookies upon check-in and the rooftop bar is an awesome place to hang out and watch the sunset.

 If you are looking for something more polished and swanky you can’t go wrong with the Ritz-Carlton.
 The sumptuous property sits on a cliff above Salt Creek Beach offering sweeping views of the ocean.
 In fact, I don’t think you can find a more beautiful view while dining than at their restaurant Raya.
 Not to mention the food at this on-site Dana Point restaurant is also delicious!
 We have stayed here on several occasions and can attest to their incredible service and awesome kids programs.
 If you visit during the summer your family can enjoy Dive-In Movies and Beach Butler service.
 Just be warned once you have a beach butler you will never want to go to the beach without one again- ha!